 The island literally means “horse dung island” in Cantonese.
-It doesn’t sound appealing but Ma Shi Chau is actually quite special because it has sedimentary rocks that were formed 280 million years ago.
-These are the second oldest rocks in the region.
+It doesn’t sound appealing, but Ma Shi Chau is actually quite special because it has sedimentary rocks formed 280 million years ago.
+These are the second-oldest rocks in the region.

-In 1999, Ma Shi Chau, along with Yim Tin Tsai (鹽田仔) and several other islands form the Ma Shi Chau Special Area (馬屎洲特別地區), which became a Hong Kong UNESCO Global Geopark.
+In 1999, Ma Shi Chau, along with Yim Tin Tsai and several other islands that form the Ma Shi Chau Special Area, was designated a UNESCO Global Geopark in Hong Kong.
 And all of these islands are under statutory protection.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.